jesserwright/howido/README.md

 Windows: have git bash installed

-to start: `cargo r`
+To start: `cargo r`

-have node js and the rust compiler installed
+Have node js and the rust compiler installed

-have `tailwindcss` installed, globally. `npm i -g tailwindcss`
+Have `tailwindcss` installed, globally. `npm i -g tailwindcss`